Chart Color Schemes

 Dorrigo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dorrigo, as evaluated at the latest Census, comprised 95.5% houses and 4.4% other dwellings.
-In comparison, Non-Metro NSW had 78.4% houses and 21.6% other dwellings.
-Home ownership in Dorrigo was 56.9%, with mortgaged dwellings at 23.5% and rented ones at 19.6%.
-The median monthly mortgage repayment was $1,200, below Non-Metro NSW's average of $1,733.
-Median weekly rent in Dorrigo was $280, compared to Non-Metro NSW's $370.
-Nationally, Dorrigo's mortgage repayments were lower at $1,200 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Dorrigo, as evaluated at the latest Census, consisted of 95.5% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 78.4% houses and 21.6% other dwellings.
+Home ownership in Dorrigo stood at 56.9%, with the remaining dwellings either mortgaged (23.5%) or rented (19.6%).
+The median monthly mortgage repayment in the area was $1,200, while the median weekly rent figure was recorded at $280.
+Nationally, Dorrigo's mortgage repayments are significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing